Unveiling the beyond: paranormal, supernatural, or urban fantasy

 Paranormal fiction

-The term 'paranormal' originates from the Latin prefix para, meaning something outside or beyond what is considered normal.
-As such, paranormal phenomena surpass the confines of known natural laws and empirical evidence.
-The crucial fact is that they are beyond current scientific understanding.
-Yet, there is a potential future scientific explanation, even if the chances seem remote—think of phenomena like psychic abilities, UFO and alien sightings, time travel, and other unexplained occurrences.
+The word “paranormal” comes from the Latin prefix “para,” meaning “beyond” or “outside” the normal.
+Basically, the paranormal defies known scientific laws and evidence.
+The key point is that they’re beyond our current scientific understanding.
+There might be a scientific explanation down the line, however improbable—think of phenomena like psychic abilities, UFO, and alien sightings, time travel, and other unexplained occurrences.

 - The Chrysalids by John Wyndham (1955)